Endogenous Coalition Formation in Policy Debates: Policy Learning within and across Coalitions

-Coalitions, or groups more generally, form not just by learning and reinforcement, but also by repulsion between different coalitions or groups \citep{skvoretz2013diversity}.
+Coalitions, or groups more generally, form not just through positive imitation, but also by repulsion between different coalitions or groups \citep{skvoretz2013diversity}.
 For example, the literature on advocacy coalitions stresses how members of coalitions distrust opponents in policy processes \citep{fischer2016dealing}.
-Once coalitions become entrenched through positive reciprocity, they stress dissimilarities with other coalitions.
+Once coalitions become entrenched via bonding and bridging, they stress dissimilarities with other coalitions.

+Repulsion is the negative equivalent of bonding.
+Rather than imitating those who have repeatedly displayed congruent stances (= bonding), actors oppose those who have repeatedly displayed opposite stances (= repulsion).
+At the micro level, while bonding is operationalized through positively balanced four-cycles, or positive reciprocity, repulsion is operationalized through negatively balanced four-cycles along the event sequence, or negative reciprocity.
-At the micro level, what we call \emph{negative reciprocity} is an important factor in the repulsion between coalitions.
-Negative reciprocity means that existing disagreement between two actors is reinforced by the perception of being in different coalitions.
-If actors $a$ and $i$ had previous disagreements over policy beliefs $j$, then it is likely that these conflicts are carried forward through new disagreements over other policy beliefs.

-For example, if actor $a$ stated policy belief $j_1$ in a positive way while actor $i_1$ stated $j_1$ in a negative way and if $i_1$ stated belief $b$ in a negative way as well, then $a$ will tend to reinforce the interpersonal or interorganizational conflict by stating $b$ in a positive way (fifth panel in Figure~\ref{fig:recip}).
-If $i_1$ stated $b$ in a positive way, $a$ will state $b$ in a negative way, given their prior conflict (eighth panel in Figure~\ref{fig:recip}).
-Alternatively, if $a$ stated $j_1$ in a negative way and $i_1$ stated it in a positive way, $a$ and $i_1$ will also disagree over $b$ one way or the other (panels six and seven in Figure~\ref{fig:recip}).
-These cases are all summarized in a negative reciprocity network statistic over the network of past events, from the perspective of actor $a$ when considering policy belief $b$, summed over all previous four-cycles, and taking into account the timing of events:
+Repulsion means that disagreements between two actors are reinforced by the perception of being in different coalitions.
+If actors $s_1$ and $s_2$ had previous disagreements over policy beliefs $r_1$, then it is likely that these conflicts are carried forward through new disagreements over other policy beliefs.
+For example, if actor $s_1$ stated policy belief $r_1$ in a positive way while actor $s_2$ stated $r_1$ in a negative way and if $s_2$ stated belief $r_2$ in a negative way as well, then $s_1$ will tend to reinforce the interpersonal or inter-organizational conflict by stating $r_2$ in a positive way (third row in Figure~\ref{fig:mechanisms}).
+Repulsion is defined in a similar way as bonding, just with opposing, rather than congruent, stances:

+The differences relative to bonding are the eighth condition, where past co-referrals to the same belief are conflictual, rather than congruent, and the third condition, where these past conflicts translate into a new conflict such that focal actor $s_e$ chooses the opposite stance of the other actor $s_{e_i}$ again.